srinath-96/Leetcode_Prep/README.md

 # Leetcode_Prep

-**Gengiskahn conquered many countries but even he would fall to the mighty leetcode**
+**Gengiskhan conquered many countries but even he would fall to the mighty leetcode**